henryhugo/championship/README.md

 To have information about a league matchday use https://championshipleague.herokuapp.com/champ/matchs/{#id}/{#matchday} using GET method

 To have information about a matchday use https://championshipleague.herokuapp.com/champ/matchs/{#id}/{#matchday}/{date|team1|team2|score1|score2}

+To Delete a league and the list a matches use https://championshipleague.herokuapp.com/champ/matchs/delete/{#id} with DELETE method

 ## Webhhooks